kamil-gnidzinski/comissionCounter/README.md

 # comissionCounter
 This app calculates commission based on already made transactions.

+Instruction:
+After you pull the code run:
+composer install
+And then:
-To run functionality you need to execute this line inside main project folder: php main.php input.txt
+php main.php input.txt

-To run tests, you need to execute this line inside main project folder: vendor/bin/phpunit --color='always'
+To run tests, you need to execute this line: vendor/bin/phpunit --color='always'